 The other day and friend and I were talking about life.
 Jokingly I suggested I wouldn’t be surprised if at my funeral someone might say “well that was fun to watch while it lasted.”

-Afterwards the words refused to clear out my head.
+Afterwards, the words refused to clear out my head.
 It was as if once out, the words were demanding their due contemplation and closer examination.
-Apparently a deeply rooted element of my psyche had stepped into the day of light and was refusing to quietly return.
+Apparently, a deeply rooted element of my psyche had stepped into the day of light and was refusing to quietly return.

-The next day I took the words along for an hour and half bike ride along the ocean.
-And along the way I discovered some interesting answers to questions I never asked myself before.
+The next day I took the words along for an hour and a half bike ride along the ocean.
+And along the way, I discovered some interesting answers to questions I never asked myself before.
 Like why am I attracted to strong, individualists in life, those who many consider the odd or misfits?
-Or why, when given a choice to do something new verses something I’ve done before, instinctively choose the former?
+Or why, when given a choice to do something new versus something I’ve done before, instinctively choose the former?
 And why is one of my greatest fears is I will run out of time before I get the opportunity to experience everything life offers?